scverse/scanpy/README.md

 <img src="http://falexwolf.de/scanpy/figs0/moignard15_dpt_heatmap.png" height="250">

 With this, we reproduced most of Fig. 1 from [Haghverdi *et al.*
 (2016)](#ref_haghverdi16).
-See this [notebook](examples/moignard15.ipynb) for
+See this [notebook](https://github.com/theislab/scanpy_notebooks/blob/master/moignard15.ipynb) for
 more information.

-If you want to use the results externally, simply read the corresponding hdf5 file, which you can inspect using `h5ls write/moignard15_dpt.h5`.
+If you want to use the results external of scanpy, read the corresponding hdf5 file (inspect its content using `h5ls write/moignard15_dpt.h5`).
 If you prefer reading and writing csv/txt files, which is much slower, however, use the option `--fileformat csv` (or `txt`).

 #### More examples and help